davidk176/simple-snake-game/README.md

-# simple-snake-game (04/2020)
+# simple-snake-game
 A very simple snake game.
-Writte in python, used pygame.
+Written in python, used pygame.

+04/2020